Skip to main content

 Query pattern:

-# Using SecurityTrails API (requires key)
+# SecurityTrails API (historical A records)

 curl -s "https://api.securitytrails.com/v1/history/example.com/dns/a" \

--H "APIKEY: YOUR_KEY" | jq .
+-H "APIKEY: $SECURITYTRAILS_KEY" | jq .

-2. WHOIS Attribution
+2. WHOIS / RDAP Attribution

-Domain WHOIS
+Domain WHOIS (legacy port-43)

 # Basic WHOIS lookup